-Passport to the World, Individual (SF 50233)
+Passport to the World, Individual (SF 50233a)

-Prepare a display illustrating what you have learned about a country's or U.S. region's geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, holidays, or other aspect.
-Exhibit should be educational in nature and should not promote one's beliefs over another person's beliefs.
+Prepare a display illustrating what you have learned about a country.
+This might include topics such as-geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, environment, or holidays.
+Exhibits can focus on one or two topics in depth or cover more topics in brief.
+Exhibits should be educational in nature and should not promote one's beliefs over another person's beliefs.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
-Include the project manual with completed sections that pertain to the exhibit information.
 Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.